Local superintendents react to the Iowa Senate's education aid increase decision

 MUSCATINE COUNTY — Public education requires quite a bit of funding, and the budget for it will be increasing slightly, some are wondering why this increase is so small.

-A few days ago, the Iowa Senate decided to approve the plan set by the Senate Republicans for a 2.1 percent increase to the base state aid for education in the 2020/21 fiscal year.
-This 2.1 percent would equal $76 million, and would divide out to $7,024 per Iowa student.
+A few days ago, the Iowa Senate decided to approve the plan set by the Senate Republicans for a 2.1% increase to the base state aid for education in the 2020/21 fiscal year.
+This 2.1% would equal $76 million, and would divide out to $7,024 per Iowa student.

-This increase was lower than the 2.5 percent recommended by both the House Republicans and Gov. Kim Reynolds, which would increase the amount spent on each student to $7,052.
-However, the 2.1 increase is not the final decision, and many are speculating that final increase number will be somewhere between the two suggestions.
+This increase was lower than the 2.5% recommended by both the House Republicans and Gov. Kim Reynolds, which would increase the amount spent on each student to $7,052.
+However, the 2.1% increase is not the final decision, and many are speculating that final increase number will be somewhere between the two suggestions.

 While Muscatine Superintendent Jerry Riibe could not be reached for comment, Assistant Superintendent Mike McGrory said that he thinks all school districts, not just Muscatine, would say that it should be more to cover expenses such as the rising costs of living as well as faculty contracts settling out.